PikaKight/ICS4U-Classwork/main_notes/Notes.md

     . is current directory, .. is parent directory\
     -r lets u interact with the whole directory cp copy, rm remove, mv move
+    tree lets you see the files in current directory like a tree